-Master Michael Giron, (President / Founder) of the "Bahala Na" Original Giron Escrima Federation was born the second of four children on December 31, 1949 to the legendary Grand Master Emeritus Leovigildo Miguel Giron and Soledad Mapa.
-Although he is deeply rooted in Stockton, California, he presently lives, with his wife, Athena (Tina) In Vallejo, California.
-Master GIron also has a daughter, Jamyka Giron who resides in the Bay Area.
+Master Michael Giron, is the President and Founder of the “Bahala Na” Original Giron Escrima Federation.
+He was born on December 31, 1949, the second of four children, to the legendary Grand Master Emeritus Leovigildo Miguel Giron and Soledad Mapa.
+Although he is deeply rooted in Stockton, California, he presently lives in Vallejo, California.

 After graduating Edison Senior High School, Master Giron went to San Joaquin Delta College, (SJDC) and majored in electronics.
 Master Giron lost interest in college so he enlisted in the United States Air Force in November of 1969.
 After his three and a half years of duty, he returned home.

 As the son of a Grandmaster Michael should have been training in Filipino martial arts from an early age, but In this case it was not so.
 His father, like many of the men after WWII (first generation Filipinos) wanted to forget the war and start a new life for themselves and their families.
 This caused a lot of Escrimadors to go underground, never displaying their fighting skills.
 Master Giron did not know that his father was one of those bladed warriors until 1968, when he was 19.